Maggebag/PinBallGame/README.md

 If this happens reset the ball position using "R".

 It is possible for the plunger to somehow phase through the wall and "detach" from its constraint.
 "It's a feature not a bug" /s
 This is something I discovered when messing about, and I have not recreated it more times.
-If it happens, just restart the game by closing it and preopening it .
+If it happens, just restart the game by closing it and reopening it .

 ### Project Design